captionpoint/CaptionPoint-Server/public/will.md

 Might be a few more in some of the prop boxes.
 ---
 ## CRANE:
-I actually think we might—
+I actually think we might…
 ---
 ## ED:
 I don’t know and I don’t have time.
 ---
 ## CRANE:
-I mean there’s a chance I could—
+I mean there’s a chance I could…
 ---
 ## HENRY:
 You’re supposed to manage the stage, Ed!